shaunduncan/helga/README.rst

 - Preprocessors have default priority of ``PRIORITY_NORMAL``
 - Commands have default priority of ``PRIORITY_NORMAL``
 - Matches have default priority of ``PRIORITY_LOW``

+The above priority values are defaults and can be tuned if necessary via settings overrides (see default settings above).

 Publishing plugins
 ++++++++++++++++++